German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 Show Answer

-German Cases: Frequently Asked Questions
+Frequently Asked Questions About German Cases

-The accusative marks the direct object — the thing directly affected by the action (Wen/Was?).
-The dative marks the indirect object — the person who receives or benefits from the action (Wem?).
-Example: “Ich gebe dem Mann (dative) den Kaffee (accusative).”
-For more details, see our guide on dative vs. accusative.
+The accusative marks the direct object — what is directly affected (Wen/Was?).
+The dative marks the indirect object — who receives or benefits (Wem?).
+Example: Ich gebe dem Mann (dative) den Kaffee (accusative).
+See our dative vs. accusative guide.

-What Are Two-Way Prepositions in German?
+What are two-way prepositions in German?

-Do I Need to Learn the Genitive Case?
+Do I need to learn the genitive case?

 Continue Learning German — Resources & Lessons

-• Lifetime access, no subscription
+• Lifetime Access: Pay once, no subscription

-One-time payment · Lifetime access · 14-day money-back guarantee
+$65 One-time payment · Lifetime access